TruViewFoundation/truview-open-protocol/README.md

 # truview-open-protocol
 The repo contains the functionality for:
-  - Defining the ownership strucutre - create and manage roles.
+  - Defining the ownership structutre - create and manage roles.
   - Managing the eco system participants - add/remove platforms.
   - New generation of TRU tokens - Generate / Dispute / Claim.